 According to Hindustan Times, students from other organizations attempted to set up equipment at the same location after the police intervened in NSUI’s screening.
 Students from this group were reportedly detained by police as well.
 In videos posted to Twitter by Asian News International, police are seen grabbing students and pushing them onto a bus or carrying them away.
 The detained students were released later in the day.

-Scholar at Risk is concerned by police detaining students for peacefully exercising their rights to freedom of expression and freedom of assembly – conduct which is expressly protected by international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which India is a party.
+Scholar at Risk is concerned about the cancellation of a student event and the detention of students for peacefully exercising their rights to freedom of expression and freedom of assembly – conduct which is expressly protected by international human rights instruments, including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which India is a party.
 In addition to the harm to the immediate victims, detentions aimed at restricting or intending to deter students’ freedom of expression and assembly on campus undermine academic freedom and democratic society generally.